You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 What are the points to consider when taking on a new customer?
 Similar points may arise in regard to your suppliers.
-If you are starting, or have recently started a business in the Surrey area we, at Blackwood Futcher and Co, can help you manage the credit requirements of the business.
+If you are starting, or have recently started a business we, at Blackwood Futcher and Co, can help you manage the credit requirements of the business.

 Obtaining new customers is great for business, unless they fail to pay you.
 If you fail to check that the customer can support the amount of credit you are granting, then commencing legal action when they do not pay can be a long, drawn out and potentially costly process.

 If payment from the customer is not obtained and the goods or services have been provided, your cash flow is likely to be under pressure.
 Ensuring that customers pay on time will make managing your business easier.

 If you fail to pay your suppliers because you have not been paid by your customer then you could also be damaging their business as well.
 This is not only bad business practice but could be regarded as corporate social irresponsibility.
 Treat your suppliers as you want your customers to treat you.